Economy Watch

 It has established itself as a thought leadership publication, providing valuable inputs for policymakers in the central and state governments, academicians, industry and businesses and other stakeholders.

-Economy Watch was launched for public distribution soon after demonetisation in December 2016.
-Since then, nearly 75 issues have been published.
+Economy Watch was launched for public distribution soon after demonetization.
+Since then more than 90 issues have been published.

 It covers various macro-fiscal dimensions of the Indian economy including growth, inflation, government finances, external trade, monetary and financial sectors.
 It places India in a comparative economic framework using selected developed and developing countries.